DoggoOP/WhatsappChatbot/README.md

    - `WHATSAPP_TOKEN` – WhatsApp Cloud API access token
    - `PHONE_NUMBER_ID` – your WhatsApp phone number ID
    - `LOG_RECIPIENT` – phone number where log messages should be sent
+   - `PUBLIC_URL` – base URL of your Flask server used for serving images

 ## Running the bot